Anshul619/HLD-System-Designs/src/RateLimiterAPI/README.md

-# Rate limit implementation in API
+# Distributed Rate limiter implementation for an API
 - Rate limit can be implemented using Redis
 - Redis would have count of requests